 Have younger consumers — what about Snapchat?
 Whether for visual products or services, there is perhaps one network that appears to be able to reach and engage with new and existing consumers especially in B2C, and that is Facebook.

-Last but not least, a growing trend that more and more marketers love is video marketing, hence YouTube is definitely worth to consider, too.
+Last but not least, a growing trend that more and more marketers love is video marketing, hence YouTube is definitely worth considering, too.

 With social media users willingly adding their geographic location, age, gender and listing their interests — this has made it easier for these platforms to offer advertising opportunities – and rich opportunities for marketers to target.